 Don't Let Go! - The problem with balloons and sky lanterns

-When balloons and sky lanterns (sometimes known as Chinese lanterns) are released, they don’t just disappear.
+When balloons and sky lanterns (sometimes known as Chinese lanterns) are released, they don’t just simply disappear.

-They float back down to earth where they are the same as any other litter.
-But balloons and sky lanterns are particularly dangerous pieces of litter.
-Balloons are mistaken for food by many species of wildlife, especially turtles.
+They float back down to earth, either whole or in pieces, adding to existing litter.
+Balloons and sky lanterns are particularly dangerous pieces of litter.
+Balloons are mistaken for food by many species of wildlife, particularly turtles.

 Once balloons have been eaten they can block digestive systems and cause animals to starve.
 The string on balloons can also entangle and trap animals.